 Care should be taken that the figures are properly tracked at all times and there is no unfair treatment given to a particular sales staff which can demotivate him in the long term.
 The objective of trade promotions is clearly to motivate your sales dealer and their staff to sell the product better.
 However, unethical means should not be used to achieve sales targets.

-Coupons are always attractive to end customers because they ensure a guaranteed discount at the retailer or the dealers outlet.
+Coupons are always attractive to end customers because they ensure a guaranteed discount at the retailer or the dealers’ outlet.
 This is also a method to drive traffic to the retailer’s store and can be especially used when the retail outlet is brand new or when it is losing out to a competition.

 4) Dealer competition

 What this does is, it motivates the dealers in 2 ways. a) to get the additional discount being offered to league members. b) To gain respect in the company.
-Thus, Dealer competitions can be an excellent type of trade promotions if used judiciously.
+Thus, Dealer competitions can be an excellent type of trade promotion if used judiciously.

 5) Exhibitions / Trade shows

-Just like the above meeting between distributors and retailers, similar trade promotion techniques can be used by arranging trade shows and exhibitions where the dealers get to meet their top customers and answer the queries by these top customers.
+Just like the above meeting between distributors and retailers, similar trade promotion techniques can be used by arranging trade shows and exhibitions where the dealers get to meet their top customers and answer the queries of these top customers.
 At the same time, such exhibitions also help in acquiring new channel members as well.

-6) Co operative advertising
+6) Co-operative advertising

-If you look at newspaper ads done by some popular consumer durable companies like LG, Sony and others, you will see that they always highlight regional dealers in their ads.
+If you look at newspaper ads done by some popular consumer durable companies like LG, Sony, and others, you will see that they always highlight regional dealers in their ads.
 Companies like Apple, which are selective in their dealer selection and have premium outlets only, directly sponsor their channel dealers to give ads in newspapers.

-The co operative advertising actually helps the awareness of the channel dealer in that region.
+The co-operative advertising actually helps the awareness of the channel dealer in that region.
 This in turn helps the overall sales of the products and the brand.
-Co operative advertising should be done when the dealer has launched or prior to seasonal sales.
+Co-operative advertising should be done when the dealer has launched or prior to seasonal sales.
 This increases the recall of the brand in the mind of the consumers.

 7) Providing demonstrators